antonryoung02/AdditionalProjects/README.md

 An application that uses Google Cloud, Pinecone, and ChatGPT to take user orders like a host at a restaurant.

 ## DesignrApp/
-An unfinished social media marketplace application with Swift and Django
+An unfinished social media marketplace application with Swift, Django, and Postgres

 ## CalendarGPT
 204 Web Development final project